+As far as energy solutions, installing solar panels and wind turbines would be a leap in the right direction.
+The solar panels would absorb energy from the sun during the day, while the wind turbines would gather energy from the wind both day and night.
 A combination of both would lead to a surplus of energy.
-According to Solar Panel Network USA, not only would the house have multiple sources of power, but redundancy would minimize the risk of an outage due to generator failure in storms - a fairly common occurrence in the area.
+Not only would the house have multiple sources of power, but redundancy would minimize the risk of an outage due to generator failure in storms - a fairly common occurrence in the area.
 While the financial aspect of installing solar panels and wind turbines is a deterrent for some, a net-zero energy home's energy production would most likely lead to a profit gained from redistributing excess energy produced from the home, meaning that at some point after installation, on-site production is more financially sustainable.

 In addition to production, adding thermal curtains to the windows would insulate heat inside the house, therefore mitigating energy loss.
-As shown in Figure 2, the black paper kept thermal energy inside for a longer period compared to tin foil or colored construction paper, as shown below.
+As shown in Figure 2, the black paper kept thermal energy inside for a longer period compared to tin foil or a colored construction paper.